filipeyay/dotfiles-public/README.md

 # My Dotfiles

-My dotfiles for Visual Studio Code, Windows Terminal, Neovim and Tmux.
+My dotfiles for Visual Studio Code, Windows Terminal, Neovim and more.

 **WARNING**: I cannot guarantee that copying the settings will work as expected.
 Please make a backup of your personal settings before using the ones in this repository.